eftenow/cinema-critic-project/README.md

 <h1><font color="#8e47f8"><a href="https://cinema-critics.web.app/">Cinema Critic</a></font></h1>

-<p>Cinema Critic my first personal project, it is a Single-page application, its front-end is built entirely with Vanilla JS, HTML, and CSS, while the back-end utilizes back4app's backend services.
-I plan to migrate it to Python/Django for the back-end and use PostgreSQL for the database in the near future.</p>
+<p><strong>Cinema Critic</strong> is my first personal project.
+This Single-page application boasts a front-end constructed exclusively with Vanilla JS, HTML, and CSS.
+Originally, the back-end was based on a service solution from <a href='https://www.back4app.com' target='_blank' rel='noopener noreferrer'>back4app</a>, which utilizes MongoDB as its database.
+I have since transitioned the back-end to Python/Django with PostgreSQL as the database.
+You can find the backend repository <a href='https://github.com/eftenow/cinema-critic-server' target='_blank' rel='noopener noreferrer'>here</a>.</p></p>

+<h2><font color="#8e47f8">Description</font></h2>

+<p>Cinema Critic offers you detailed information about any movie or series you are interested in.
+Explore the cast and crew, discover the runtime, read captivating descriptions, and more.
+Above all, don't forget to create an account and share your thoughts and opinions by leaving reviews for your favorite movies and series.
+Rate the films, write detailed critiques, and engage in discussions with fellow movie enthusiasts.</p>

+<p>Visit Cinema Critic <a href="https://cinema-critics.web.app/"><font color="#8e47f8">here</font></a> and be sure to register and leave a review for your favorite movie or series.</p>

 <hr>